godotengine/godot-docs/classes/class_renderingserver.rst

 :ref:`RID<class_RID>` **texture_proxy_create** **(** :ref:`RID<class_RID>` base **)**

-*Deprecated.* As ProxyTexture was removed in Godot 4, this method does nothing when called and always returns a null :ref:`RID<class_RID>`.
+*Deprecated.* ProxyTexture was removed in Godot 4, so this method does nothing when called and always returns a null :ref:`RID<class_RID>`.

 .. rst-class:: classref-item-separator